-- CombiPal is initially set up and optimized by LEAP technology service engineers.
+- CombiPal is initially set up and optimized by LEAP Technology service engineers, or other trained personnel.
 The settings can be optimized according to analyst needs (refer to PAL system user manual).
 The following procedures present the key steps that are taken to set up the CombiPal autosampler system for this method. - (a) Using the PAL control terminal, start at a window displaying "JOB QUEUE".
 Press ESC to return to the previous menu.
 Press function key F1 - "MENU".
 Rotate the outer knob to scroll through items in a menu list.
 To select a highlighted item press the central knob (ENTER button).
 Then use the outer knob to scroll through available options for that item or to change a numeric value.
-Then press the inner knob again to ENTER the displayed option. - (b) In the "MENU" window, select "Utilities" followed by "Tray" then select "Agitator" and enter parameters from TABLE 9-3.
-Then press "ESC" to get back to the "Tray" option, scroll to the right, select "Tray" (this "tray" is an option for first "Tray" selection), and enter parameters.
-X, Y, and Z parameters have to be optimized for each SPME arm. - (c) In the "Utilities" window select "Injector" and select "GCInj1".
-Enter the parameters.
-Also in the "Utilities" window select "Vial" and select "Standard".
-Enter the parameters from TABLE 9-3.
+Then press the inner knob again to ENTER the displayed option. - (b) In the "MENU" window, select "Set-up" press "F3" then press "ENTER" scroll to "Object" press "ENTER" then select "Tray Holders", "Trays", , "Agitators", "Injectors" and enter parameters from TABLE 7-2.
+X, Y, and Z parameters have to be optimized for each SPME arm.
+The left SPME arm will be referred to as (L) and the right as (R) in the TABLE 7-2 below.
+After entering parameters, always press "F1" to check the position.
+These parameters are only suggestions and have to be optimized for each instrumental setup.